Survey: Athletic directors bracing for financial crisis - WHIZ News

 “So much has changed in the world in a very short time,” athletic director Jamie Pollard said in an open letter to Cyclones fans.
 “It is even more daunting to realize our world will keep changing at a rapid pace for the foreseeable future.”

-In the LEAD1 survey, 40% of the 95 ADs who responded said they approve when asked if they believe high-earners should voluntarily offer to make a personal financial sacrifice during the crisis; about 15% disapproved.
+In the LEAD1 survey, 40% of the 95 ADs who responded said they approve and strongly approve when asked if they believe high-earners should voluntarily offer to make a personal financial sacrifice during the crisis; about 15% disapproved or strongly disapproved.

 Football season is six months away and for most FBS schools it is by far the biggest revenue driver.
 Any disruption to the football season could be devastating to college sports because that revenue funds just about every other athletic program.